Beatrice May Clark (1921-2016)

 back at them from ages past.

-other Community groups.
+Don already had his own laptop computer and had developed an expertise in producing PowerPoint presentations which include moving pictures and words as well as music, giving them that professional look.
+He regularly gave talks for the Society as well as other Community groups.
 Many members still talk about his ‘Big River’ presentation on the River Tyne with the haunting theme sung by Jimmy Nail which he gave in November 2007.
 He was asked to repeat it again in September 2008, he also gave a talk entitled ‘Beyond the Grave’ in January 2007 and on the ‘History of St Peter’s Church’ in May 2009 following the publication of his book to celebrate the church’s 200 years celebrations.

-‘The Tattler’.
+With the help of Vera Page, Don embarked on producing the first ever Newsletter for Wallsend Local History Society, which he called ‘The Tattler’.
 The first edition was produced in July 2006 and he went on to produce further editions in April 2007, April 2008 and a special Remembrance Day Issue in November 2008.
 He not only edited the newsletter he also printed, compiled, stapled and distributed them.

-For the 2009 Bi-Centenary of St Peter’s Church, Don agreed to write a booklet on the history of the church, again not only writing it but printing, compiling and distributing it himself; this excellent publication was
+For the 2009 Bi-Centenary of St Peter’s Church, Don agreed to write a booklet on the history of the church, again not only writing it but printing, compiling and distributing it himself; this excellent publication was well received during the celebrations and has become a much respected and sought after memento since.

 Coming from a services background Don’s main passion was researching the ways in which Wallsend was affected by the World Wars.
 He carried out very detailed and meticulous research into all the war dead from Wallsend, not only those killed in action but all civilians killed in air raids and those killed in the Merchant Navy.
 He discovered what he and many others considered a great wrong when he was researching the names included on Swan Hunters Memorial Hall War Memorial.
-He discovered that a number of Wallsend men killed in the First World War were not included on the memorial because they were serving in the Merchant Navy rather than in the
+He discovered that a number of Wallsend men killed in the First World War were not included on the memorial because they were serving in the Merchant Navy rather than in the ‘official forces’.

 When the war memorial plaques were stolen in 2008, Don was able to provide North Tyneside Council with a full list of names that had been on the original monument.
 To his credit he fought long and hard with those responsible for replacing the monument to have the missing names from those lost in the Merchant Navy to be added to the new replacement panels.
 It was fitting that he should receive the news that he had won this particular battle shortly before he died on 13th August 2010.